ericbutler555/eb-grid/README.md

   </tbody>
 </table>

-To show or hide an element only for a certain breakpoint, add one of the breakpoint prefixes to the class name.
+**Note:** You can also show or hide an element only for a certain breakpoint; just add one of the breakpoint prefixes to the class name.
 Example: `class="ph-hide lap-show desk-hide"` will hide the element up to 991px, show it between 992px and 1199px, and hide it again at 1200px or wider.

 ## Support ##